yuaom/DSEDodge-Signed-Kernel-Driver/README.md

 ### 4. Restart PC and Enter the Bios

-Open the `Secure Boot Menu`

-_(These steps may vary slightly depending on your BIOS)_
+_(These steps may vary slightly depending on your BIOS but the concept is the same)_

+Select the `Secure Boot Menu` in your Bios

-Enter the `Key Management` section under the Secure Boot menu in your Bios
+In the `Key Management` section select `Authorized Signatures` (Or wherever the `Microsoft Production PCA Certificate` is located)

-Press Enter on `Authorized Signatures`

-Select `Append/Add` from the Menu
+Select `Append/Add` from the Menu that pops up

 Locate `TheCert` on your `USB` and select it